Back to Insights

 1. Assessing Generic "AI Knowledge" vs. Role-Specific Skills

-Testing whether someone knows what GPT stands for doesn't tell you if they can use AI effectively in their job.
-Assess applied capability, not trivia.
+Testing whether someone knows what GPT stands for tells you nothing about whether they can use AI effectively in their job.
+The distinction between knowledge recall and applied capability is critical.
+Assess what people can do, not what they can define.

 2. Skipping Business Impact Prioritisation

-Addressing the largest gaps first sounds logical but isn't.
-A small gap in a high-impact role matters more than a large gap in a peripheral function.
+Addressing the largest gaps first sounds logical but often misdirects resources.
+A small gap in a high-impact, revenue-generating role matters considerably more than a large gap in a peripheral function.
+Without impact prioritisation, training budgets flow toward the loudest deficits rather than the most consequential ones.

 3. Using One Assessment for All Roles

-An executive and an analyst need different assessments.
-A single survey can't adequately assess both strategic thinking and technical tool skills.
+An executive and an analyst operate in fundamentally different competency domains.
+A single survey instrument cannot adequately assess both strategic thinking and technical tool proficiency.
+Assessment instruments must be tailored to the tier of competency being evaluated.

 4. Confusing Enthusiasm with Competence

-The employee most excited about AI isn't necessarily the most skilled.
-And the sceptic may already be using AI effectively.
+The employee most excited about AI is not necessarily the most skilled.
+Conversely, the sceptic may already be using AI tools effectively and quietly.
 Assess actual capability, not attitude alone.
+Enthusiasm is valuable, but it is not a proxy for proficiency.

 5. Not Involving Managers in Assessment Design